darqos/darqos/doc/roadmap.md

       * Save files should be type instances
       * ROMs are really just an executable with a different “VM”

-Throughout the P-series of milestones, we can take advantage of the underlying Unix operating system to wrap existing applications into the Darq model.
+Throughout the initial series of milestones, we can take advantage of the underlying Unix operating system to wrap existing applications into the Darq model.
 This will facilitate experimentation with the model while not requiring the effort to rewrite massive amounts of